j-palacio/Fashion-Blog/README.md

 ## Instructions

-Profile Image Link:
-The profile image at the top of the page is linked to the contact section.
+**Profile Image Link**: The profile image at the top of the page is linked to the contact section.
 Clicking on the image will take the user directly to the contact information.

-Blog Post Information: The blog post includes details such as the author's name and the posting date.
+**Blog Post Information**: The blog post includes details such as the author's name and the posting date.

-Main Blog Image: A captivating image related to the blog post content is displayed prominently.
+**Main Blog Image**: A captivating image related to the blog post content is displayed prominently.

-Blog Post Content: The main content of the blog post provides information about NYFW and offers tips and tricks for a pleasurable experience.
+**Blog Post Content**: The main content of the blog post provides information about NYFW and offers tips and tricks for a pleasurable experience.

-Subheadings and Images: Additional sections with subheadings and images provide more detailed information about getting tickets and picking shows.
+**Subheadings and Images**: Additional sections with subheadings and images provide more detailed information about getting tickets and picking shows.

-Related Content List: A list of related content is included at the end, providing links to other blog posts.
+**Related Content List**: A list of related content is included at the end, providing links to other blog posts.

-Contact Information: The contact section at the end includes Isa's email, phone number, and address.
+**Contact Information**: The contact section at the end includes Isa's email, phone number, and address.